ddeutils/ddedocs/docs/daily-work.md

 ### Strategic Scheduling for Maximum Impact

-Incorporating these focused blocks into the daily schedule requires strategic planning.
+:material-page-last: Incorporating these focused blocks into the daily schedule requires strategic planning.
 Data engineers, in collaboration with their teams and management, identify priorities and deadlines to determine the best times for these deep work sessions.
 This might involve scheduling data issue resolution early in the week when data loads are typically lower, or blocking development time post stand-up meetings when the day’s objectives are clear.